penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/defender-security/readme.txt

 Defender is built to add all the best hardening and security tweaks used by the pros without having to become a security expert.
 This means you get all the most effective and proven protection methods other services provide with fewer settings, on-click hardening and faster setup.

 = Is Defender the only step I need to take in securing my WordPress site? = Hackers and bot attacks are not the only threat to your site.
 No matter what security plugin or service you use, always be prepared with a secure backup stored in a safe location away from your live site.
 Security does not protect from hosting outages, server errors and accidentally lost or damaged data.
-We recommend <a href="https://premium.wpmudev.org/project/snapshot/">Snapshot</a>.
+We recommend [Snapshot](https://premium.wpmudev.org/project/snapshot/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=defender-readme&utm_content=snapshot#trial).
 Defender with scheduled managed backups is the best way to keep your site safe.

+= Help!
+I was already hacked.
+What should I do? =
+WPMU DEV's expert support will restore and clean up your site after it’s been hacked for [free with a 30 day trial of Defender Pro](https://premium.wpmudev.org/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=hummingbird-readme&utm_content=free_with_a_30_day_trial_of_defender_pro#trial).
+If you have a backup, we'll minimize your downtime by activating the most recent clean version of your site.
+Our experts will then scan your site with Defender to find and fix known vulnerabilities, permanently remove the malicious code and set up his firewall of cyber muscle.

 == Screenshots ==

-1. Use 2-Step Verification to protect your accounts with your phone.
+1. Malware scans and one-click hardening recomendations.
 2. Layered security tweaks let your harden your site with a few clicks.
 3. Compares your WordPress install with the directory and restore original files with a click.
-4. Simple configuration and security manager.
+4. Use 2-Step Verification to protect your accounts with your phone.
-5. IP blacklisting, 404 limiter and Timed Lockout attack shield
+5. IP blacklisting, 404 limiter and Timed Lockout attack shield.